-Citta di Castello.
+Città di Castello.
 Fly at c.
-8.00am (British Airways) from London Heathrow to Bologna.
+8.15am (British Airways) from London Heathrow to Bologna.
 Spend the first of four nights in Città di Castello.

 Montecasale, Sansepolcro.
 St Francis passed through the Convent of Montecasale in 1213 on his journey to the Adriatic and Jerusalem, and a small community of friars have continued to provide pilgrim accommodation since then.
-Walk Montecasale to La Montagna: 7.5 km, c.
+Walk from Montecasale to La Montagna: c.
+7.5 km, c.
 2 hours.
-Ascent: 223m.
-Descent: 689m.
 A high-level walk on paths, tracks and exposed ground, and through woodland.
+It is graded as challenging given the uneven nature of the paths and a long downhill section at the end.
 Lunch in Sansepolcro, then visit the museum in the former town hall, where Piero della Francesca’s early masterpiece, Madonna della Misericordia and the marvellous Resurrection fresco are housed.
-(At the time of writing, the Resurrection fresco was only partially visible due to restoration work, but should be visible by 2018).

 Arezzo, Monterchi.
 Drive to Arezzo to see Piero della Francesca’s great fresco cycle, The Legend of the True Cross, painted for the Franciscan order and executed over a twenty-year period.
-After lunch walk from Monteautello to Monterchi: 5.5 km, c.
-1 hour 30 minutes.
-Ascent: 235m.
-Descent: 350m.
-This is a gently undulating walk on farm tracks and country roads.
+After lunch walk from Monteautello to Monterchi: c.
+5.5 km, c.
+1½ hours.
+This is an easy, gently undulating walk on farm tracks and country roads.
 Piero della Francesca’s beautiful Madonna del Parto has its own museum in the village.

 Le Celle, Cortona.
-Begin the morning’s walk from the immaculately kept Eremo Le Celle, which Francis visited in 1226.
-Walk from Eremo Le Celle to Cortona: 5 km, c.
+Begin the morning’s walk from the immaculately kept Eremo Le Celle, which Francis visited in 1226: c.
+5 km, c.
 2 hours.
-Ascent: 223m.
-Descent: 214m.
-Starting gently downhill, this walk begins on woodland tracks outside Cortona before joining a cobbled Roman path that leads uphill to the town centre.
+This is a moderate walk that starts gently downhill, on woodland tracks outside Cortona, before joining a cobbled Roman path that leads uphill to the town centre.
 Cortona is highly attractive and has a good art gallery, notable for paintings by Fra Angelico and Signorelli.